We work with our nonprofit partners in a variety of ways to positively impact the Holland/Zeeland community.

 Have Questions?

-For more information or questions about grants, contact Yah-Hanna Jenkins Leys, Director of Community Impact
+For more information or questions about grants, contact Yadah V. Ramirez, Director of Community Impact.